GCF Calculator

 Understanding the GCF is essential for simplifying fractions, solving Diophantine equations, and performing various mathematical operations.
 In everyday life, the GCF helps in dividing items into equal groups without leftovers.
 For instance, if you have 12 apples and 18 oranges and want to create identical fruit baskets with no fruit left over, the GCF tells you the maximum number of baskets you can make: 6 baskets containing 2 apples and 3 oranges each.

 The concept of GCF has been studied for thousands of years, with the Euclidean algorithm for finding GCF being one of the oldest numerical algorithms still in use today.
-Originally described by Euclid around 300 BCE in his work "Elements," this algorithm remains the foundation for modern computational approaches to finding greatest common divisors.
+Originally described by Euclid around 300 BCE in his work "Elements" [euclid-elements], this algorithm remains the foundation for modern computational approaches to finding greatest common divisors.

 Real-World Applications